 If you think the real estate industry has frozen in time and the coming digital changes will bypass it, you cannot be more wrong.
-The blockchain in real estate proves that without applying the latest technologies you will lose your credibility in the market and customers.
+The blockchain in real estate proves that without applying the latest technologies, you will lose your credibility in the market and customers.

 If you ask our team to name the most functional digital technology to apply in the real estate market, you will get an immediate response – Blockchain and blockchain-based systems.
-Below you will find detailed answers to such questions as how blockchain works, what benefits it provides for those who work or whose interests are connected with the real estate sector.
+Below you will find detailed answers to such questions as how blockchain works and what benefits it provides for those who work or whose interests are connected with the real estate sector.

-Blockchain in Real Estate and Why It Is So Revolutionary
+Blockchain in Real Estate and Why It is So Revolutionary

 The most important advantage of blockchain technology is security.
 All information is encrypted and stored in a blockchain ledger that cannot be altered or hacked because it is managed by a cluster of computers.

 Once Again: How Does It Work

 Let us consider a typical situation.
 A user of a blockchain-based platform requests a transaction, for instance, a payment transfer for real estate property.
 Firstly, the requested transaction is sent to a peer-to-peer network consisting of many computers called nods.
 Then, applying smart algorithms, the network of nodes validates the transaction, encrypting it.
 The next step is to integrate the transaction with another one by creating a new data block for the ledger.
 Once this block is created, it is added to the existing blockchain database.

 - This transaction is sent to peer-to-peer network of nods;

 - The requested transaction is validated by the network of nodes;

 - Connection with the other transaction in a new block of data;